manquiche/manquiche/README.md

 In my carreer, I had the opportinuty to work on these original subjects :
 * PCI-DSS / MPoC certification
 * Development of a solution in a FinTech
-* Again, it's enough
+* ...

 ## Projects

 🔭 I’m currently working on : something secret.

-:beers: My last project was about organizing parties with the help of microservices, for no real reason but to learn how to work with them.
+:beers: My last project was about organizing parties with the help of microservices, for no real reason but to learn how to work with them (at this time I was a complete beginner).
 This project is called Ricardo and you will find some related projects below.